 He’d just had a hit with Three Men and a Baby:

 Now he plays Frank Reagan on the long-running drama Blue Bloods:

 I get asked a lot about his house on that show, too, and tracked it down:

 It’s in the Bay Ridge neighborhood of Brooklyn.
 According to records it was built in 1930.

 (Stephen Saint-Onge visited the Blood Bloods sets and wrote about them here if you want to learn more!)

 The back of the Her Alibi house looks very different today with a balcony and a pond:

 A reader named Karie tells me that her father built the house:

-Another family member named Kate also contacted me:
+Another family member named Kate also contacted me and said:

-You can find the movie here if you want to see more of the house onscreen.
-It’s always good for a laugh!
 They’re asking $3.87 million for the property.
-Check the listing for more photos and information.
+For more information about 12500 Ivy Mill Road, check the Coldwell Banker Residential Brokerage listing held by Steve Asper.
 Many thanks to Kate and Karie for sharing their personal stories about it with us!